Ideas for Saving Money

 Evaluate the real cost before deciding.

-For example, when buying a new car consider the cost of insurance and gasoline.
+For example, when buying a new car consider the cost of insurance, routine maintenance, and gasoline.
 Some cars cost considerably more to insure and some have far better fuel economy.
 The purchase of home appliances and large electronics is another instance where total cost can be important.
 Comparing energy usage is a vital consideration when determining the total cost of such items.

 Evaluate the importance of having the flashiest, newest, or most trendy.

-For instance, a flat screen plasma or LCD television is certainly attractive.
-However, a projection TV or smaller CRT TV can offer great viewing for a far smaller price tag despite their bulkier size.
+For instance, a 60+ inch OLED television is certainly attractive.
+However, there are more affordable options that can offer great viewing for a far smaller price tag.
 Technology in general tends to decrease in price over time as manufacturing processes improve and items are produced in volume, thus avoiding the initial stampede for a product is wise for more than one reason.